-And small business loans are for more than startups.
-Whether hiring more employees or purchasing more equipment or inventory, small business loans can provide the capital to make it happen.
+It’s important to note that small business loans are for more than just startups.
+Whether you are looking to hire more employees, purchase more equipment or inventory, or just scale your idea from your bedroom to a coworking space, small business loans can provide the capital to make it happen.

 In 2018, the average Small Business Administration (SBA) loan from the 7(a) loan program was for $417,316 .
-How big should your loan be?
-A great first step in determining loan amount is to assess the needs of the business you are trying to launch.
+If you find yourself wondering how much money your business might need in order to get to the next level, you may want to begin by taking a thorough look at the needs of the business you are trying to grow.

-A small business loan is not a decision that you should take lightly.
-There’s more to the loan than just the loan itself—the rates and fees that can be associated with a small business loan can make it much costlier than you expected.
-But what are the reasons you’d choose a small business loan in the first place?
+Like most financial decisions, a small business loan is not one you should take lightly.
+There’s more to the loan than just the loan itself—the rates and fees that can be associated with a small business loan might make it much costlier than you expected.

 Why Choose a Small Business Loan?